 - And we will need a copy of your passport and a customs client code form which we can provide.

-Buying a motorhome in the UK and exporting it back to New Zealand can be very worthwhile and currently many New Zealand and Australian citizens are exporting quality new UK/European motorhomes to New Zealand and achieving considerable savings when compared to local motorhome prices, typically in the vicinity of 15-25%.
+Buying a motorhome in the UK and exporting it back to New Zealand can be very worthwhile and currently many New Zealand and Australian citizens are exporting quality new UK/European motorhomes to New Zealand and achieving considerable savings when compared to local motorhome prices, typically in the vicinity of 10-25%.
 If you decide to purchase a new motorhome in the UK for export, you can currently purchase this without paying any UK Taxes VAT at the rate of 20%.
-In addition if you use the vehicle for your holiday you may be able to qualify for depreciation from 13% through to 35%, on the duties payable on import, based on the time of ownership and actual use overseas.
+In addition if you use the vehicle for your holiday you may be able to qualify for depreciation at 13% per year, based on straight line depreciation of 1.125% per month on the vehicle value value for duty, payable on importation into New Zealand and based on the time of ownership and actual use overseas.

 If you import non-consumable goods such as your motorhome that will be re-exported within 12 months, you may qualify to bring the goods in using a Temporary Import Entry.
 This means that you may not be liable for import duties and/or Goods and Services Tax (GST) – although you may be required to provide some form of security e.g. a cash deposit with NZ Customs, while the goods are still in the country.
 This security will be fully refunded if the goods are re-exported within 12 months from the date you brought them in.
 In lieu of security, New Zealand accepts the ATA Carnet.